serghiou/repo-template/README.md

 ├── .gitignore          <- Lists files to be ignored in syncing between local and remote.
 ├── LICENSE             <- Describes license to the contents of this repo.
-├── README.md           <- Describes the project and orchestration (how to run) ├── data
+├── README.md           <- Describes the project and orchestration (how to run) │
+├── data
 │   ├── raw             <- The original, immutable data dump.
 │   │   └── <experiment>
-│   │   │   └── <conditions/replicate>
+│   │       └── <conditions/replicate>
-│   │   │   │   └── <date>
+│   │           └── <date>
 │   ├── external        <- Data from third party sources (e.g., US Census).
 │   │   └── <provider>
-│   │   │   └── <date>
+│   │       └── <date>
 │   ├── conformed       <- Intermediate data that has been transformed.
 │   │   └── <experiment>
-│   │   │   └── <conditions/replicate>
+│   │       └── <conditions/replicate>
-│   │   │   │   └── <date>
+│   │           └── <date>
 │   ├── extracted       <- Tabular data extracted from image data.
 │   │   └── <experiment>
-│   │   │   └── <conditions/replicate>
+│   │       └── <conditions/replicate>
-│   │   │   │   └── <date>
+│   │           └── <date>
 │   └── tidy            <- The final, canonical datasets for analysis.
-│   │   └── <experiment>
+│       └── <experiment>
+│
 ├── code
 │   ├── data_processing <- Code to process data from raw all the way to tidy.
 │   │   └── <experiment>
 │   ├── draft           <- Code for draft data analytics and visualizations.
-│   ├── final           <- Code to produce text, figures and tables as they appear in pubilcations.
+│   └── final           <- Code to produce text, figures and tables as they appear in pubilcations.
+│
 ├── output
 │   ├── draft           <- Tables and figures from the draft analytics │   │   └── <experiment>
-│   ├── final           <- Tables and figures from the final analytics ├── references          <- Data dictionaries, manuals, and all other explanatory materials.
+│   └── final           <- Tables and figures from the final analytics │
+├── references          <- Data dictionaries, manuals, and all other explanatory materials.
+│
 ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
 │                          generated with `pip freeze > requirements.txt`
+│
 ├── publication
-│   ├── journal                      <- Journal that this was submitted to │       ├── submission-1_YYYY-MM-DD  <- All materials of submission 1
+│   └── journal                      <- Journal that this was submitted to │       └── submission-1_YYYY-MM-DD  <- All materials of submission 1
 │           ├── docs                 <- All documents for submission
 │           ├── figures              <- All figures for submission
-│           ├── tables               <- All tables for submission
+│           └── tables               <- All tables for submission
 ```

 ## Code structure